 Sara Orangetip (Anthocharis Sara) is a small butterfly, with a wingspan of 1 to 1.5 inches.
 In our local area, it can be seen from late February to early June.
 Numbers peak in April.
-Hosts plants are from the Mustard family (Brassicaceae), including Milkmaids (Cardamine californica) and Tower Mustard (Arabis glabra).
+Hosts plants are from the Mustard family (Brassicaceae), including Milkmaids (Cardamine californica), Tower Mustard (Arabis glabra).

 In many species, females reject a male's advances by using a mating refusal posture.
 They raise their abdomen sharply upwards, sometimes even at a 90-degree angle.
 Usually, a male is then physically unable to mate with the female.